xenion80/Habit-Tracker/README.md

 * Why domain rules matter
 * How to design APIs that are hard to misuse
 * How to structure Spring Boot applications cleanly

 ---
+## ⚠️ Configuration Note

+For learning purposes, database credentials are currently configured directly for the deployed instance.

+This will be migrated to environment-based configuration when CI/CD and deployment automation are introduced.

+---